igorschultz/crowdstrike-container-security/README.md

 ```

-#### Example to deploy node sensor as daemonset, KAC, and IAR on Falcon region "US-2" without KPA:
+#### Example to deploy node sensor as daemonset, KAC, and IAR on Falcon region "US-2":

 ```